Which Metrics Matter?

 Don’t Get Suckered in by Vanity Metrics!

 Let’s talk about vanity metrics, or, in other words, numbers that look impressive but don’t mean much.
-My biggest pet peeve?
+Our biggest pet peeve?
 Impressions.
 If you read that glossary you know that means the number of times a post has appeared in someone’s feed.
 However, that doesn’t mean it’s a new person each time, nor does it indicate that they’ve EVEN READ THE POST!

 In other words: vanity metric.
 Twitter in particular loves to showcase impressions because their network does a great job spreading your post around and it looks a lot better than their abysmally low engagement rates.